grihabor/biopython/doc/Tutorial/chapter_seq_objects.rst

-You may be able to find a use for the ``UnknownSeq`` object in your own code, but it is more likely that you will first come across them in a ``SeqRecord`` object created by ``Bio.SeqIO`` (see Chapter \ `[chapter:Bio.SeqIO] <#chapter:Bio.SeqIO>`__).
+You may be able to find a use for the ``UnknownSeq`` object in your own code, but it is more likely that you will first come across them in a ``SeqRecord`` object created by ``Bio.SeqIO`` (see Chapter [chapter:Bio.SeqIO]).
 Some sequence file formats don’t always include the actual sequence, for example GenBank and EMBL files may include a list of features but for the sequence just present the contig information.
 Alternatively, the QUAL files used in sequencing work hold quality scores but they *never* contain a sequence – instead there is a partner FASTA file which *does* have the sequence.

-.. sec:seq-module-functions:

 Working with strings directly
 -----------------------------